 Please contact one of our field offices if you have any questions about the location of your proposed camp fire in the Black Hills Forest Fire Protection District.

-You can apply for a temporary burn permit in one or two ways.
-You can apply in person at one of the field offices during business hours, or over the phone at 1-800-275-4955 (only within South Dakota) or you can obtain a permit during the open burning season online.
+You can apply in person at one of the field offices during business hours or over the phone at 1-800-275-4955 (only within South Dakota) or you can obtain a permit during the open burning season online.

 No. You will need to contact the local Black Hills District Ranger's Office for permission to use open fire on the Black Hills National Forest.